cse80/cse80.github.io/static/notes/basic_scripting.md

 program is located, you can find it by running `which COMMAND`, e.g.
 `which vim` should yield `/usr/bin/vim` on our systems.

-## Subshells
+## Command substitution

 It's often useful to grab the output of a command, and either store it into a variable, or use it as an argument to a subsequent command.
-You can do that with a subshell.
+You can do that with a command substitution.
 The syntax looks like this:
 ``` {.bash}
 this_dir_contents=$(ls)
 ```